Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Experiment

 After exiting \textit{TwinSol}, the \isotope[8]{Li} beam was sent into our scattering chamber.
 The first element the beam encountered was a \SI{9}{\mm} radius collimator, to eliminate divergent aspects of the beam and define the beam spot.
 The collimator and the experimental setup is shown in Fig.~\ref{fig:detector_setup}.
 Directly downstream of the collimator was a target ladder with a \SI{1}{\um} thick \isotope[197]{Au} target, an empty frame, and a Si surface barrier detector for determining beam purity.
 During beam development, the beam was sent onto the surface barrier detector for particle identification and the final beam components were identified as being \SI{98}{\percent} \isotope[8]{Li} with \isotope[7]{Be} and scattered \isotope[7]{Li} making up the majority of the contaminants.
 The optimized radioactive beam was sent onto the the gold foil for the duration of the experiment.
 Placed \SI{34.6}{\mm} downstream from the gold foil, a \SI{1000}{\um}-thick S7 annular Si detector, made by Micron Semiconductor Limited \cite{micron}, was used to measured the beam that scattered from the \isotope[197]{Au} target in the angular range of \ang{20.6} - \ang{45.3} degrees.
 The upstream side of the Si detector is segmented into 45 \SI{0.5}{\mm} concentric rings from its \SI{13}{\mm} inner radius to its \SI{35}{\mm} outer radius while the downstream side of the detector is segmented into 16 radial sectors of \ang{22.5} each, giving precise radial positions and the ability to measure beam offsets.
 Due to the limited number of electronic channels available, the ring electronic channels were combined in pairs to make 22 rings, each effectively \SI{1}{\mm} wide.
+Additional beam parameters that were deduced from the measurement of the beam with the Si detector is given in Sec.~\ref{sec:analysis}.